Shalika germs for tamely ramified elements in $GL_n$: Hilbert schemes of points

+using a ''Coulomb branch $\Z$-algebra" construction.
+A similar construction works basically verbatim in the case $F=k((t))$ but has not been defined yet in the case when $F$ is of mixed characteristic.

-We now sketch an extension of this construction along the lines of \cite{GK} to give a sheaf in which the other grading records the ''number of points" grading on the Hilbert scheme of points of the spectral curve/a generalized affine Springer fiber associated to the companion matrix of $\gamma$ as in \cite{GK} (this is just the intersection of the positive part of the affine Grassmannian with the affine Springer fiber for $\gamma$ conjugated to a specific form).
+We now sketch an extension of this construction along the lines of \cite{GK} to produce from $\gamma\in \fg(F)$ a sheaf for which the other $\G_m$-action records the ''number of points" grading on the homology of the Hilbert scheme of points of the spectral curve or equivalently the ''connected component" grading on the homology a generalized affine Springer fiber associated to the companion matrix of $\gamma$ as in \cite{GK}.